 Book Tickets: A Day At Wet ‘n’ Wild Water Park In Kapolei

 Chief’s Luau makes my best luau in Oahu list because of Chief Sielu himself.
 It isn’t just a spectacular performance or neat activities.
 It’s his passion to share his knowledge with you.
-He loves what he does and there’s a genuine desire that shows the moment he’s on stage.
+He loves what he does and his genuine desire to share his culture shines when he’s on the stage.

 Local Tip: There are activities before the luau begins that are fun for the whole family.
 If you’re driving from Waikiki, make sure you check the traffic so you can get to the luau on time!
 From 3 PM on weekdays, traffic from Honolulu to Kapolei is in rush hour.